Technius/liuyan/README.md

 ## Building

 First, make sure `diesel_cli` is installed with `cargo`.
-Then, run `diesel_cli migration run` to generate the database.
-Finally, build with `cargo build`.
+Then, run `diesel_cli migration run` to generate the database schema.
+Make sure you have an instance of `postgres` running; a `docker-compose.yml` file is provided to quickly start up `postgres`.Finally, build with `cargo build`.

 ## License
 Copyright 2017 Bryan Tan